Lauren Manganiello, MS, RD, RYT is an intuitive eating sports dietitian and certified yoga teacher

 In 2019, Lauren travelled to Bali, Indonesia for a month to complete her 200 hour vinyasa and yin yoga teacher training certification (RYT-200) through Yoga Alliance.

-Lauren combines the science of sports nutrition, the gentle nutrition approach of intuitive eating, and the principles of mindfulness and yoga to empower active women to feel confident and comfortable in our bodies.
+Lauren combines the science of sports nutrition, the gentle nutrition approach of intuitive eating, and the principles of mindfulness and yoga to empower active individuals to feel confident and comfortable in our bodies.

 She also teaches as an Adjunct Professor at New York University (NYU) in the Nutrition Department and has been on faculty since 2018.
 Additionally, she joined the faculty at Adelphi University in 2020 to teach as an Adjunct Professor in the Masters in Nutrition program.